adafruit/makecode-newsletter/_posts/2020-02-11-through-the-classroom-door.md

 The Microsoft Education and MakeCode Twitter accounts tout the availability of Python in Minecraft Educational Edition (along with MakeCode):

-#Python is now available in @MSMakeCode.
+"Python is now available in @MSMakeCode.
 That means when your students open Code Builder in #MinecraftEdu, they have a whole new programming language to explore!
-Learn more about this new opportunity for computer science learning. - [Twitter](https://twitter.com/PlayCraftLearn/status/1220325816518823942) and [Microsoft](https://educationblog.microsoft.com/en-us/2020/01/live-from-bett-whats-new-in-edu-change-within-the-microsoft-educator-center-and-fostering-future-ready-skills-in-students/).
+Learn more about this new opportunity for computer science learning." - [Twitter](https://twitter.com/PlayCraftLearn/status/1220325816518823942) and [Microsoft](https://educationblog.microsoft.com/en-us/2020/01/live-from-bett-whats-new-in-edu-change-within-the-microsoft-educator-center-and-fostering-future-ready-skills-in-students/).

 ## Resouces for Educators and more!